amake/ServeThis/README.md

 Note that you can run multiple copies; each subsequent copy will try to run on the next available port, so 8001, 8002, etc.

+# Known Issues

+If you get the following message when accessing the URL in your browser, try moving the app to another location and then moving it back.
+(This appears to be related to macOS sandboxing of apps downloaded from the internet.)

+> Error response
+>
+> Error code 404.
+>
+> Message: No permission to list directory.
+>
+> Error code explanation: 404 = Nothing matches the given URI.

 # Building

 Requirements: